ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 10am, then a chance of showers and thunderstorms between 10am and 4pm, then showers
-         and thunderstorms likely.
+         <h3>Today</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms likely.
 Mostly cloudy, with a high near 77.
-East wind 8 to 12 mph, with gusts as high as 22 mph.
-Chance of precipitation is 70%.<br></div>
+         East wind around 12 mph, with gusts as high as 20 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">